The world's 30 most important inventions ever

 Believe it or not, many experts regard the transistor as one of the most important inventions of the 20th century.
 An essential component of most modern electronics, the first working transistor was created at AT&T's Bell Labs in 1947 by engineers John Bardeen and Walter Brattain.

-Co-developed by American biologist Gregory Goodwin Pincus in the early 50s, the combined oral contraceptive pill helped initiate the women's liberation and sexual revolution movements of the 60s and 70s, and has revolutionized women's lives and society in general.
+Co-developed by American biologist Gregory Goodwin Pincus in the early 50s, the combined oral contraceptive pill helped initiate the women's liberation and sexual revolution movements of the 1960s and 1970s and has revolutionised women's lives and society in general.

-Most people these days would be lost without their mobile device.
-The first handheld mobile cell phone, a bona fide brick of a device, was invented by a team of Motorola engineers led by John F. Mitchell and Martin Cooper and unveiled in 1973.
+Most people these days would be lost without their mobile phones.
+The first handheld mobile cell phone, a bona fide brick of a device, was invented by a team of Motorola engineers led by John F. Mitchell and Martin Cooper (pictured) and unveiled in 1973.